Annals of Probability

-Annals of Probability is a leading peer-reviewed probability journal published by the Institute of Mathematical Statistics, which is the main international society for researchers in the areas probability and statistics.
+Annals of Probability is a leading peer-reviewed probability journal published by the Institute of Mathematical Statistics, which is the main international society for researchers in the areas of probability and statistics.
 The journal was started in 1973 as a continuation in part of the Annals of Mathematical Statistics, which was split into the Annals of Statistics and this journal.

 In July 2021, the journal was ranked 7th in the field Probability & Statistics with Applications according to Google Scholar.
 It had an impact factor of 1.470 (as of 2010), according to the Journal Citation Reports.
 The impact factor for 2018 is 2.085.
 Its CiteScore is 4.3, and SCImago Journal Rank is 3.184, both from 2020.

 Editors-in-chief: past and present

 The following persons have been editor-in-chief of the journal: